 Get the facts from Sherwood Oaks Executive Director and CFO Annette McPeek, who will explain what Lifecare is and how it’s the defining difference between Sherwood Oaks and other retirement options.
 Enjoy a taste of our vibrant lifestyle and delicious cuisine.
 A complimentary lunch will be served.

-Sharpen your driving skills with the AARP Smart Driver Course!
-You will learn:
+Sharper your driving skills with the AARP Smart Driver course!

 There are no tests to pass.
 You simply sign up and learn.
 Upon completion, you may be eligible to receive a multi-year discount on your car insurance.